 Initiatives to date:

-Diversity, Equity and Inclusion (DEI) Program Donation Fund: Developed to support ACA’s commitment to expanding access to paddlesports.
+Equity and Access Donation Fund: Developed to support ACA’s commitment to expanding access to paddlesports.
 The fund aims to help remove financial barriers to participation for underrepresented groups or individuals to pursue paddling education, leadership development, competition, and/or instructor certification.

-Diversity, Equity, and Inclusion Training: The DEI Board Committee will offer training and peer sharing opportunities to ACA leaders and members in an effort to grow a common understanding of inequity.
+Diversity, Equity, and Inclusion Training: The DEI Board Committee has offered multiple training and peer sharing opportunities to ACA leaders and members in an effort to grow a common understanding of inequity.

 Cover Photo Credit: Chris Farris – Team River Runner, California / American River Chapter

 Leadership Exploration and Development (LEAD) Initiative: This transformative program is specifically crafted to empower and uplift individuals of color by providing them with the necessary training, education, and skill development to make a positive impact in their local communities through paddlesports.
 The program is a 4-day immersive experience that includes comprehensive coursework and ongoing mentorship, ensuring that participants are fully equipped to achieve their goals and bring representation to the paddling world.
 This initiative is an opportunity for individuals to enhance their leadership skills on the water, build community, while simultaneously creating a ripple effect of increasing paddlesport accessibility and participation in their home communities.